cassiomolin/http-patch-spring/README.md

 - _null_ values in the merge patch indicate that existing values in the target document are to be _removed_
 - Other values in the target document will remain _untouched_

-A request to update John's job title could be:
+A request to modify John's job title could be:

 ```http
 PATCH /contacts/1 HTTP/1.1